 - I have taught a lot of young children from the age of 5 years and older through primary, intermediate and colleges around Auckland.

 - I have facilitated hundreds of toi Manawa bone carving workshops with age groups ranging from 5 years to 80 years.

 - I work with high-risk teenagers, people with disabilities and youth on bail.

 - The main themes I teach in the toi Manawa workshops are Whanaungatanga - togetherness, Wairuatanga - mindfulness, spiritual resilience and Mahi Taonga - Process and creation to a high standard.

 Why I want to be part of the Creatives in Schools programme and how my involvement will link to my creative practice

-For the last 6 Years I have been teaching Toi Manawa bone carving workshops to over half a dozen schools in the Auckland region and I would like to teach in more schools.
+For the last six years I have been teaching Toi Manawa bone carving workshops to over half a dozen schools in the Auckland region and I would like to teach in more schools.
 I believe this initiative will allow me to work more with more schools.